 by Robert Wilkinson

-Because I’m just getting off the road as you read this, I had to make this year’s celebration relatively short and to the point.
-To that end, I’ve only included the best links to the most fantastic videos of our birthday talents!
+Because of the New Moon, Venus direct, and Mercury retrograde articles, I’ll make this year’s celebration relatively short and to the point.
+To that end, today we have the best links to the most fantastic videos of our birthday talents!

 Steve Marriott (30 January 1947 – 20 April 1991) was the guitarist and front man for the Small Faces, one of England’s most rocking mod groups of the 60s.
 Known mainly in the US for the song “Itchycoo Park,” the Small Faces actually rocked a lot harder than many knew at the time.
 And after he split the Faces, he went on to rock even harder with Humble Pie.